 - Is the agent a member of any professional organisation?
 ARMA (Association of Residential Managing Agents) is a body whose members have to prove their competence.
 It is also the only trade organisation in England and Wales to be solely concerned with leasehold apartment blocks.

-- How will you contact the agent in case of out of hours emergencies?
+- How will you contact the manager in case of out of hours emergencies?

 - Will they give you a dedicated account manager?